rajjsingh819/Samsung-Business-Analytics-Dashboard/README.md

 ## 📌 Project Overview

 - This project presents an interactive Power BI dashboard developed to analyze Samsung business performance.
-The dashboard provides meaningful insights into sales, product performance, and key business metrics through visually appealing and interactive reports.
+The dashboard provides meaningful insights into sales,
+        <br>product performance, and key business metrics through visually appealing and interactive reports.
 - The objective of this dashboard is to help stakeholders monitor business performance and make informed decisions using real-time visual analytics.

 ## 🚀 Features